Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Lower bound on the target number of peers.
+The lower bound on the target number of peers.
 Teku will actively seek new peers if the number of peers falls below this value.
 The default is `64`.

 ### `p2p-peer-upper-bound`